SomiaNasir/Incremental-Data-load-in-Delta-table-with-event-driven-architecture/README.md

 <img width="620" height="290" alt="image" src="https://github.com/user-attachments/assets/d2e21aab-e96b-4040-8525-50f07a28e71c" />

-We can see the top 3 buckets setup in google cloud storage.
+We can see the top 3 buckets setup by databricks in google cloud storage.
 <img width="1383" height="490" alt="image" src="https://github.com/user-attachments/assets/0d973afe-fc0b-48d1-90f8-a335005b7250" />

 The last one 'for_incremental_load' is created by me to get the user input files which would land in source folder and be achived in archive folder.